About Us

 This includes an Inclusive Holistic approach to Education regarding Lifestyle, Eating Nourishing Foods, the importance of Water, and Exercise.
 She offers ‘hand’s on’ classes in her kitchen to help people Transition to Healthy Eating.
 And also classes in Living Food Preparation.

-MARY GRANT (*1944) IRELAND
+MARY GRANT (*1944) Delegate IRELAND

 Originally from Dublin, Mary has been working with trauma-recovery-transformation over fifty years in Belfast.
 Her Lifespring group supports wellness-based, resilience focused, forms of responding amid life’s difficult experiences.
 Alongside other cross-community organizations this currently Grandmother-led group forms a hub, encouraging developmental ventures beyond the group.